HadrienGardeur/web-speech-recommended-voices/README.md

   * It's completely unusable on Android since it returns an empty list of voices, which makes it impossible to use with Web Speech API.
   * On iOS/iPadOS, all browsers are currently forced to use Safari as their engine, which means that Edge behaves exactly like Safari Mobile.

+### Firefox

+* On desktop, Firefox seems fairly straightforward when it comes to voice selection.
+* Unlike Chrome and Edge, Firefox doesn't come with any pre-loaded voice of its own.
+* Firefox has a different approach for `voiceURI` where each voice is truly identified by a unique URN.
+* Since this is unique to Firefox, the current JSON files do not document these URI yet, but this could be a future addition.
+* On macOS, Firefox requires a full system reboot for new voices to show up in the list.

 ### iOS and iPadOS

 * Both OS come with the same set of pre-loaded voices and downloadable voices than macOS.
+[Read the macOS section](#macOS) below for additional information about the voices available.
 * For an unknown reason, some pre-loaded voices are also listed twice but provide the same audio output.
 * Settings seem to hint at the ability to define a default voice per language (which would be excellent) but this is ruined by the fact that Safari marks all voices as being the default one.
 * All browsers need to run on the system webview which means that they're just a shell on top of Safari Mobile rather than truly different browsers.